Fuhrmann/xenforo-who-replied/README.md

 (this will decrease the font-size, but you can customize any way you want)

+## 1.1.0
+- Added a link to show all the posts from a user within the thread
+- Added the same behavior of the forum thread list to the 'What's new' section

 ## 1.0.1
 - Fixed regex problem with arabic characters